HPCI-Lab/eddiesML/README.md

 ### Description

-The eddiesGNN repository contains the modules of a deep learning pipeline that can pre-process and train a Graph Neural Network on FESOM2 unstructured meshes.
+This repository contains the modules of a deep learning pipeline to pre-process FESOM2 data and train a Graph Neural Network on said unstructured meshes.
 The network can then be used to detect oceanic mesoscale eddies directly on the unstructured grid, without the need for prior interpolation to regular matrices.

-### Requirements

-In order to run this deep learning pipeline, make sure you have the following packages(all available via Pip or Conda) properly installed:

-1. ipykernel
-2. matplotlib
-3. netcdf4
-4. pyyaml
-5. scikit-learn
-6. tabulate
-7. torch
-8. torch-scatter
-9. torch-sparse
-10. torch-geometric
-11. xarray

-**Note**:
-The libraries above are defined also in the requirements.txt file.

 ### How to Setup

-For this process, you need an installation of Anaconda.
+For this process, it's preferable to have an installation of Anaconda/Miniconda.
 Having a recent enough version of Python is essential for using features like the GPU computation.

 ```
 $ conda create -n env_eddiesGNN python=3.11